timothyhahn/jeeveshikedthepct/src/routes/chapters/01-chapter-1.md

 under the bridge at Scissor's Crossing, where hikers sprawled around a water cache maintained by the locals, and slept off the heat of the day.

-Eventually, we all got rides into Julian, including some of us from a legendary local trail angel named Ghost.
+Eventually, we all got rides into Julian from local trail angels.
+One in particular who stood out to me was named Ghost.
 Once in Julian, we immediately stopped by Mom's, who provided all hikers carrying a PCT permit a free slice of pie, where I grabbed a table with Adventure Time, White Stripe, Little Hamster, and Butters.
 Little Hamster, who I met under the bridge, and I convinced each other that we both had deserved a nice place in town to stay, so we grabbed separate rooms at a local AirBnB, while the rest of my gang stayed at the lodge.
 We all met up later for Cinco de Mayo margaritas and dinner.

 A local gear outfitter, Two Foot Adventures, arranged rides for us back to Scissor's Crossing, and unlike the rest of my group I waited until the sun started to set to hike.
 I passed my group setting up camp a few miles later, but as the